Patient education: Painful menstrual periods (dysmenorrhea) (Beyond the Basics)

 Painful menstruation, also known as dysmenorrhea, is one of the most common women’s problems.
 Most women begin having dysmenorrhea during adolescence, usually within four to five years of the first menstrual period.
 Painful periods become less common as women age.

 This topic review discusses the causes, symptoms diagnosis, and treatment of dysmenorrhea in women who do not have an underlying cause for their pain (eg, endometriosis, fibroids, bowel or bladder disease, etc).
 Separate topic reviews discuss the management of these problems.
-(See "Patient information: Endometriosis (Beyond the Basics)" and "Patient information: Uterine fibroids (Beyond the Basics)" and "Patient information: Chronic pelvic pain in women (Beyond the Basics)".)
+(See "Patient education: Endometriosis (Beyond the Basics)" and "Patient education: Uterine fibroids (Beyond the Basics)" and "Patient education: Chronic pelvic pain in women (Beyond the Basics)".)

 CAUSE OF DYSMENORRHEA